adaltas/node-nikita/src/index.coffee.md

       run = (options, callback) ->
         options = todos.shift() unless options
-        unless options # Nothing more to do in current queue if callback
+        unless options # Nothing more to do in current queue if stack.length is 0
+            killed = true
+            obj.options.domain?.removeListener 'error', domain_on_error
+          if callback
             callback todos.err
           else